-2. If there is a problem, the operator should take immediate action to correct the situation.
+2. If there is a problem with the spray equipment, the operator should take immediate action to correct the situation.
 See SOP 6.6 procedure 2.

 3. If a portion of the plot has been compromised, clearly mark off affected area and promptly contact the Study Director.
 Along with the Study Director, a plan can be formulated to determine the most appropriate way to proceed.